 An application must be made to the Accounting & Corporate Regulatory Authority (ACRA) for the approval of the proposed company’s name.
 A private company must have the word “Private” as part of its name, inserted immediately before the word “Limited” or abbreviation thereof.
 A proposed company name will not be approved if it is identical to or resembles the name of an existing entity.
 Undesirable names will also not be approved.

 How much paid up capital do I need?

 The minimum required paid-up capital when registering a Singapore company is S$1.
-The concept of authorised capital no longer exists.
-Furthermore, the company should have a minimum of 1 director and 1 shareholder.
+The paid-up capital can be in different currencies The concept of authorised capital no longer exists.
+Furthermore, the company should have a minimum of 1 director and 1 shareholder (individual or corporation).

 Do I need a local director?